-- 1. Recommend to full Council to give a capital grant to the County Council of £670,000 in two phases of £335,000 each (50% in Q3 2014/15 and 50% in Q2 2015/16). - 2.
-Delegate to the Executive Director of Regeneration and Housing responsibility to complete the legal agreement requested by the County Council.
+- (a) To approve a capital grant to the Oxfordshire County Council of £670,000 in two phases of £335,000 each (50% in quarter 3 2014/15 and 50% in quarter 2 2015/16); - (b) To delegate to the Executive Director of Regeneration and Housing responsibility to complete the legal agreement requested by the Oxfordshire County Council.

-19. OXPENS DELIVERY STRATEGY - STAGE 1
+25. OXPENS DELIVERY STRATEGY - STAGE 1

-The Executive Director of City Regeneration and Housing submitted a report (previously circulated, now appended) which updated and agreed the next steps to delivering the redevelopment of the Oxpens site area, including establishing the budget.
+The Executive Director of City Regeneration and Housing submitted a report and an extract from the minutes of the City Executive Board held on 3rd July 2014 (previously circulated, now appended).
+The report detailed an update and next steps to deliver the redevelopment of the Oxpens site area, including the establishment of a budget.